Skip to main content

 How do I handle CSV files with no headers?

-Uncheck the "First row is header" option.
-The output will use numeric indices (0, 1, 2) as keys or preserve arrays depending on the format selected.
+Uncheck "First row is header" and the output will use numeric indices (0, 1, 2) as keys.
+I hit this with machine-generated data that skips the header row.

 Can I convert nested JSON to CSV?